Best Instant Pot Ribs

 Can you cook frozen ribs in the instant pot?

 Yes!
-This is the best hack of a pressure cooker as you can use meat right from your freezer.
-The only difference between cooking fresh or frozen ribs will be the cooking time.
+This is the best hack of a pressure cooker, as you can use meat right from the freezer.
+The only difference between cooking fresh or frozen ribs is the cooking time.
 For frozen ones, add 15-20 minutes to the cooking time.
-Follow the same instructions as in the recipe card below.
+In this case, add the rub after cooking the ribs and before topping them with the BBQ glaze.

 How much liquid do I need to cook ribs in the instant pot?